ava-labs/avalanche-docs/docs/learn/platform-overview/transaction-fees.md

 Next, use [eth_maxPriorityFeePerGas](../../build/avalanchego-apis/contract-chain-c-chain-api.md#eth_maxpriorityfeepergas) API call to estimate the priority fee needed to be included in a block.
 This API call will look at the most recent blocks and see what tips have been paid by recent transactions in order to be included in the block.

+Transactions are ordered by the priority fee, then the timestamp.

 Based off of this information, you can specify the `gasFeeCap` and `gasTipCap` to your liking based on how you prioritize getting your transaction included as quickly as possible vs. minimizing the price paid per unit of gas.

 #### Base Fee